-

 Long-term planning improves safety.

-Emergency risk decreases.
+Property risk decreases.

 Daily use feels safer.

-Children and pets are better protected.
+Children and pets stay safer.

 Trees last longer with care.